RequestNetwork/requestNetwork/packages/docs/docs/guides/8-glossary.md

 ## Encryption provider

-An encryption provider is an object that allows to abstract the encryption of actions.
-It can be used to perform the action's encryption on a distant server.
+An encryption provider is an abstraction of the mechanism that handles encryption and decryption of a Request.
+Depending on use cases, it allows you to give your user full control, or handle some parts for them.

+It is not used for clear requests.

 ## Extension